thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/troubleshooting.md

 ## Metrics

+To enable Prometheus metrics in ThingsBoard MQTT Broker you must:
+- Set the `STATS_ENABLED` environment variable to `true`.
-You may enable prometheus metrics by setting environment variables `STATS_ENABLED` to value `true` and `METRICS_ENDPOINTS_EXPOSE` to value `prometheus` in the configuration file.
+- Set the `METRICS_ENDPOINTS_EXPOSE` environment variable to `prometheus` in the configuration file.

-These metrics exposed at the path: `https://<yourhostname>/actuator/prometheus` which can be scraped by prometheus (No authentication required).
+The metrics can then be accessed via the following path: `https://<yourhostname>/actuator/prometheus`, and scraped by Prometheus (authentication is not required).

 ## Prometheus metrics

-Some internal state metrics can be exposed by the Spring Actuator using Prometheus.
+The Spring Actuator in ThingsBoard MQTT Broker can expose some internal state metrics through Prometheus.

-Here's the list of metrics ThingsBoard MQTT Broker pushes to Prometheus.
+Here is a list of the metrics that ThingsBoard MQTT Broker pushes to Prometheus:

 #### MQTT Broker-specific metrics: